AustinWalsh/Datasets-COVID-19/Interesting-Reads/OtherRelevantReads.md

 **Top 50 R resources on Novel COVID-19 Coronavirus**<br />
 https://towardsdatascience.com/top-5-r-resources-on-covid-19-coronavirus-1d4c8df6d85f

-**Tidying the John Hopkins Covid-19 data**<br />
+**Tidying the John Hopkins Covid-19 data - how to article**<br />
 https://www.r-bloggers.com/tidying-the-john-hopkins-covid-19-data/<br />
        Note: the path to the JHU datasets used in this article has been deprecated and would required rework given the new datastructure.<br />
 Tidy format has been done by RamiKrispin found in the Datasets folder in this repo or [directly linked here](https://github.com/RamiKrispin/coronavirus-csv)<br />